What is Target Costing?

 Why Target Costing?

-In industries such as FMCG, construction, healthcare, and energy, competition is so intense that prices are determined by supply and demand in the market, and hence producers can’t effectively control selling prices.
+In industries such as FMCG (Fast Moving Consumer Goods), construction, healthcare, and energy, competition is so intense that prices are determined by supply and demand in the market.
+Producers can’t effectively control selling prices.
 They can only control, to some extent, their costs, so management’s focus is on influencing every component of product, service, or operational costs.

 The key objective of target costing is to enable management to use proactive cost planning, cost management, and cost reduction practices where costs are planned and calculated early in the design and development cycle, rather than during the later stages of product development and production.